 - Hiroshima – okonomiyaki are extremely popular and taste damn good here.
 Try them in Nagataya next to the Atomic Dome or Hassei on Peace Blvd.

 - Miyajima – oysters and conger eel rock here.
-Enjoy them in Yakigaki No Hayashi on the Miyajima’s main shopping street.
+Enjoy them in Yakigaki No Hayashi on Miyajima’s main shopping street.

-- Kyoto – an excellent place to try just about anything from the Japanese cuisine.
+- Kyoto – an excellent place to try just about anything from Japanese cuisine.
 Kaiseki – Japanese haute cuisine – is expensive but amazing in Kyoto.
 Tofu – if it’s your thing – is also particularly popular in Kyoto.

 - Hakone – enjoy your kaiseki experience in your ryokan.
-For lunch, we recommend Gora Brewery and Grill, if you’re in Gora for the lunchtime.
-If you’re doing the circuit around the area, Hakone Bakery & Table in Motohakone is a nice place for a quick lunch, offering various pastries and sandwiches as well as superb views of the Lake Ashi.
+For lunch, we recommend Gora Brewery and Grill, if you’re in Gora for lunchtime.
+If you’re doing the circuit around the area, Hakone Bakery & Table in Motohakone is a nice place for a quick lunch, offering various pastries and sandwiches as well as superb views of Lake Ashi.

 - Tokyo – with sushi and ramen being particularly popular, Tokyo is a great place to try just about anything from Japanese cuisine (and non-Japanese as well, if you wish so).
 Perhaps you’ll be surprised to hear Tokyo has a couple of Michelin-starred restaurants where a delicious meal sets you off a mere ten bucks!
 No kidding!

 Check out the restaurant selection, sorted according to the type of food they serve, in our full Tokyo 2 day itinerary!